Soldelli/gait_anomaly_detection/pre-processing/README.md

 ```

 ## MATLAB integration
 Several of the functions used in this part of the projects have been implemented in MATLAB.
-To run the conde it is mandatory that a version of MATLAB R2014b or later is installed on the machine you want to use the code in.</br>
+To run the code it is mandatory that a version of MATLAB R2014b or later is installed on the machine you want to use the code in.</br>

-Follow these steps to setup the **MATLAB Engine API for Python** ([source](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)):
+Follow these steps to set up the **MATLAB Engine API for Python** ([source](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)):

 - At a Windows operating system prompt:
 ```bash